acdcnow/crowipmodule/info.md

 4: WebUi can be reached with IP adress that is given in the first Bootup via DHCP Server Password should be 12345678 if not changed by your installer company.

-Running Home Assistant higher then release version 2021.1.5

-An setup example is given below

 ```
 crowipmodule: